cookpad/puree-android/README.md

 ## Description

-It is inefficient that send logs every time events are fired.
-So you should implement buffering, retrying, validation, ...
 Puree is a data collector for unified logging layer, which provides some functions like below

 - Filtering
  - Enable to interrupt process before sending log.
 - Buffering
- - Store logs to beffere until log was sent.
+ - Store logs to buffer until log was sent.
 - Batching
  - Enable to send logs by 1 request.
 - Retrying
- - Retry to send log after some time automatically if sending has failed.
+ - Retry to send logs after buckoff time automatically if sending logs fails.

 ![](./images/logging.png)